nkewden/student_store_pt2_/student_store_backend/README.md

 And modify any of the necessary environment variables.

-Feel free to change the name of the SQL scripts and update the database name from `auth_starter` to whatever fits your application.
+Feel free to change the name of the SQL scripts and update the database name from `student-store` to whatever fits your application.

 Then (as long as PostgreSQL is running on your machine) create the db and tables by running: